 Over the years, Downs has contributed to numerous blogs.
 His posts have appeared on RWJF’s blog, The Health Care Blog, the Foundation Center’s Glasspockets blog, Philantopic, and The Huffington Post.

-Before coming to the Foundation, Downs served as director of the Technology Opportunities Program (TOP), a U.S. Department of Commerce, National Telecommunications and Information Administration initiative that promoted the widespread availability and use of digital network technologies in the public and nonprofit sectors to provide better education, health care, public safety and other social services.
-During his eight-year tenure with TOP the agency provided more than 600 matching grants to state, local and tribal governments, health care providers, schools, libraries, police departments and community-based nonprofit organizations.
+Before coming to the Foundation, Downs served as director of the Technology Opportunities Program (TOP), a U.S. Department of Commerce, National Telecommunications and Information Administration initiative that promoted the widespread availability and use of digital network technologies in the public and nonprofit sectors to provide better education, health care, public safety, and other social services.
+During his eight-year tenure with TOP, the agency provided more than 600 matching grants to state, local, and tribal governments; health care providers; schools; libraries; police departments; and community-based nonprofit organizations.

 Having begun his career in telecommunications in the private sector, Downs was also a former research fellow of the Office of Disease Prevention and Health Promotion, U.S. Department of Health and Human Services.
-In 2010, he was inducted into the American College of Medical Informatics (ACMI), which serves as the voice of the nation’s top biomedical and health informatics professionals and encourages the use of data, information and knowledge to improve both human health and delivery of healthcare services.
+In 2010, he was inducted into the American College of Medical Informatics (ACMI), which serves as the voice of the nation’s top biomedical and health informatics professionals and encourages the use of data, information, and knowledge to improve both human health and delivery of health care services.

 Born in New Hampshire, Downs earned an SM in technology and policy from the Massachusetts Institute of Technology and a BS in physics and applied physics from Yale University.
-He and his wife, Janet Estes, reside in Princeton and have two children.
+He and his wife Janet Estes reside in Princeton and have two children.